Actively Recruiting

 • Clinical complications requiring antibiotic or inpatient treatment

-• Congenital abnormalities or chronic illnesses that affect growth or reduce SAM treatment benefit
+• Congenital abnormalities or chronic illnesses that would lead to predictable growth faltering or reduce treatment benefit

-• Insufficient appetite in feeding test with ready-to-use therapeutic food
+• Insufficient appetite according to feeding test with ready-to-use therapeutic food

 • No written informed consent from a parent or guardian